 - Attempt, Conspiracy or Solicitation to Commit Any of the Above Offenses

 - Cases involving Injury to a Child, Elderly, or Disabled Individual

 - Violation of Protective Order or Magistrate’s Order

 - Any Offense Involving Family Violence or Domestic Assault

 Contact Houston Lawyer Tad Nelson for Help

-There are a number of cases in which there is a strong chance that we can have criminal records removed from your background.
-To discuss the expungement or expunction of criminal records from your background, contact the criminal defense lawyers of the Law Offices of Tad Nelson & Associates by calling us direct at 713-659-0909.
+There are several cases in which there’s a strong chance that we can have criminal records removed from your background.
+To discuss the expungement or expunction of criminal records from your background, contact the criminal defense lawyers of the Law Offices of Tad Nelson & Associates by calling us at 713-659-0909.